Mohammedirfaan1/Mohammedirfaan1/README.md

 - 👋 Hi, I’m @Mohammed Irfaan
-- 👀 I’m interested in Devops roles
+- 👀 I’m interested in Devops
 - 🌱 I’m currently learning Devops tools and process
 - 💞️ I’m looking to collaborate with different software developers
 - 📫 How to reach me ...